 1. Checking your title tags and meta descriptions

-Title tags are important because they act as a summary for your content in the search results, help Google decide the page relevancy to a users search and act as a ranking factor.
+Title tags are important because they essentially tell search engines and people alike what the theme of that page will be, help Google decide the page relevancy to a user’s search and act as a ranking factor.
 Meta descriptions on the other hand act as a brief summary of what that page contains and are not a ranking factor but can reinforce a decision to click on your URL.

 Title tags: What should you be aiming for?